(Click

 The concave mirror design

 is found in a few small eyes.
-For example, when a clam opens its protective
+For example, when a clam opens its

 shell it exposes multiple eyes with a small concave mirror design.
 Each